rainjs/rainjs/doc/source/proposals/minification.rst

    We should come up with a list of supported module paths and see what needs to be done to make them work.

-Some changes needs to be implemented in RAIN to use the minified files:
+Some changes need to be implemented in RAIN to use the minified files:

- - a flag indicating if minification should be used should be added
+ - a flag indicating if minification is enabled should be added
  - the dependencies module should be modified to support multiple modules per file
  - raintime should be modified to require the ``index.min`` module associated with the component before requiring the client side controller when minification is used.